-In this part, candidates read a short text with six numbered spaces.
+- This part tests understanding of words within a context.
+The main focus is on vocabulary, but a small amount of grammar may also be tested. - In Part 4, candidates read a short text with six numbered spaces.
 Then they decide which of the three words provided belongs in each gap.

-- Candidates should skim the text to find out the topic and general meaning. - They need to work through the six questions, reading the whole sentence to choose the correct word to complete the gap. - After choosing an answer, candidates should check the other two options and decide why they are wrong. - Once all the gaps are completed, they should read the whole text again to make sure it makes sense.
+- Candidates should skim the text to find out the topic and general meaning. - Candidates need to work through the six questions, reading the whole sentence to choose the correct word to complete the gap. - After choosing an answer, candidates should check the other two options and decide why they are wrong. - Once all the gaps are completed, candidates should read the whole text again to make sure it makes sense.